BMW i4 Review & Prices

 In town

-Something you’ll really notice if the i4 is your first experience of an electric car is just how quiet it is.
+Something you’ll really notice if the i4 is just how quiet it is - even by the standards of electric cars.
 With no engine noise you slip through urban traffic in hushed comfort.

 Slip the transmission into ‘B’ instead of ‘D’ and the car increases the level of regenerative braking, capturing energy that would otherwise be lost when slowing down.
 In this setting you can almost ignore the brake and drive with one pedal, as the car will come to a complete stop using regenerative braking alone.